AdobeDocs/audience-manager.de-DE/help/using/reporting/trend-reports.md

    **Anzeigeintervall:** Geben Sie das Anzeigeintervall (1, 7, 14, 30, 60 und 90 Tage) an.

 2. Suchen Sie nach einer Eigenschaft oder einem Segment nach Name oder ID.
-3. Ziehen Sie in der Ordnerliste die gewünschten Eigenschaften oder Segmente per Drag &amp; Drop an das [!UICONTROL Selections] Bedienfeld auf der rechten Seite.
+3. From the folder list, drag and drop the traits or segments you want to report to the [!UICONTROL Selections] panel on the right side.
 4. Erstellen Sie den Bericht, um die Daten im grafischen Format anzuzeigen oder den Bericht in das CSV-Format zu exportieren.

-## Trendbericht ausführen {#run-trend-report}
+## Run a Trend Report {#run-trend-report}

-Dieser Vorgang beschreibt, wie Sie einen [!UICONTROL Trend] Bericht ausführen.
+This procedure describes how to run a [!UICONTROL Trend] report.

 <!--